elchericito/redfast-docs/docs/USE CASES/use-case-template.md

 ### [Experiment](/docs/create-an-experiment#/)

+Optionally you may decide to experiment with the right call to action for a given segment.

+Example.
+50% of the users get 'Next Month Free' and the other 50% get '50% OFF for Two Months'

 ### [Call to Action](/docs/actions-1#/)

 A call to action is a button click presented to the end user within the prompt.
 CTAs in Redfast are typically 1-click because the end outcome is directly connected to the button via an integration such as [Stripe](/docs/stripe#/) .